tamir-lab/financial-tracker/README.md

 - As a Customer, I want to be able to open the ledger, so I can see structured records.
 - As a Customer, I want to be able to open all entries, so I can see the entire history of entries.
 - As a Customer, I want to be able to open the payments section, so I can see only the payments.
 - As a Customer, I want to be able to open the deposits section, so I can see only deposits.
--As a Customer, I want to be able to exit the app, so I can close the app.
+- As a Customer, I want to be able to exit the app, so I can close the app.
--
+- As a Customer, I want to be able to return to the home screen, so I can keep using the application.
+- As a Customer, I want to be able to see only the transactions for the current month, so I can keep track of recent activity.
+- As a Customer, I want to be able to from the previous month, so I can review my past month's activity.
+- As a Customer, I want to be able to see transactions from the current year to date, so can review annual activity.
+- As a Customer, I want to be able to search transactions by vendor name, so I can review payments or deposits related to a specific vendor.
+- As a Customer I want to see the activity for the previous year, I can keep compare it.
+- As a Customer I want to be able to make a custom search, so I can get a report by specific filter.

 ## Setup